Shivter14/Shivtanium/README.md

 Shivtanium also has desktop environments.
 The default & original one is `systemb`.
 You can find screenshots at the bottom of this document.

-Graphics & windows are handled by the Desktop Window Manager.
+Graphics & windows are handled by BatchWindows.
 It uses many kinds of VT sequences, optimizations, and all sorts of techniques in order to render windows quickly and smoothly.

-## The Desktop Window Manager
+## BatchWindows - The Desktop Window Manager

 Shivtanium uses a custom-made Desktop Window Manager to render windows with themes.
 These themes can be customized with resource packs.